Sugar Bowl updates: Everything we know about the status of the playoff game

 What is the status of the game?

-As of now, the game is still scheduled to be played on Wednesday night, with kickoff set for 7:45 p.m. local time at the Caesars Superdome.
+“All parties agree that it’s in the best interests of everybody and of public safety that we postpone the game for 24 hours,” Sugar Bowl CEO Jeff Hundley said during a press conference.

-Jeff Hundley, the CEO of the Sugar Bowl, said on Wednesday morning that the game’s committee was still talking to local and federal officials about the status of the highly anticipated contest.
+The game was initially set to begin at 7:45 p.m. local time on New Year’s Day inside the Caesars Superdome.

-“The Sugar Bowl Committee is devastated by the terrible events from early this morning,” Hundley said in a statement.
-“Our thoughts and prayers are with the victims and their families.
-We are in ongoing discussions with authorities on the local, state, and federal levels and will communicate further details as they become available.”
+In the hours after the attack, Hundley said that the organization was coordinating with local and federal officials about whether to stick to the schedule.

-The Tournament of Roses and the city of Pasadena, California — ahead of Wednesday’s Rose Parade and Rose Bowl — said in a statement on Wednesday that they “extend our deepest sympathies to the people of Louisiana and the city of New Orleans following this morning’s tragic events.”Adding that they stood “in solidarity with the entire state during this difficult time,” Pasadena reassured visitors and fans that the city undergoes months of preparation for its New Year’s Day parade and has a “hard shut down of vehicles along the entire Parade route in addition to very robust vehicle barriers at intersections.”
+“The Sugar Bowl Committee is devastated by the terrible events from early this morning,” Hundley said in a statement shared with The Independent.
+“Our thoughts and prayers are with the victims and their families.”

 What have officials said?